 As soon as we got to the side entrance, I pulled out my phone so I could capture her reaction.
 “You’re going to meet Superwoman.
 It’s a meet and greet for her book tour”.

 Shalini isn’t one for tears, loud screams and squeals so I wasn’t expecting her to start going crazy in the street.
 She was left open-mouthed and then did a quick clap of her hands, with a big smile on her face.
 That reaction was priceless.
 I knew that this meant everything to her.
 One point for Mummy, I thought.

 We rounded the corner and were surprised to see how many people had actually already lined up.
 The event was sold out but I was taken aback at seeing the people in reality.
 It was around 10:30am and the doors hadn’t yet opened.
 The queue spread from the entrance right around the corner and we followed it to the back.

 There were mainly teenagers there with their friends.
 There were also some really young girls accompanied by parents and grandparents.
 People had brought gift bags, wrapped presents, posters, chocolate boxes, cuddly toys and all sorts.
 This day meant a lot to so many young girls.

 As the queue inched slowly forward, I glanced at Shalini every so often.
 She was tidying up her hair, smiling to herself, taking part in my videos and photos and was generally just in a great mood.

 Lilly had done so many interviews on the UK leg of her tour.
 We caught up with some of them as we waited for our turn to enter the building.
-As soon as we were inside, our tickets were scanned and we were each given a copy of the book.
+Our tickets were scanned and we were both given a copy of the book.